chirangaalwis/aws-cloudformation-templates/vpc-with-load-balancer/README.md

-# VPC with Load Balancer CloudFormation Template
+# VPC with Load Balancer Cloud Formation Template

-This CloudFormation template creates following resources for demonstrating basic features of a VPC:
+This Cloud Formation template creates following resources for demonstrating load balancing capability using a classic load balancer:

   - A VPC
   - Two Public Subnets